‘Vanderpump Rules’ Star Scheana Shay Opens Up About Her ‘Unfixable’ Marriage To Michael Shay

 “No. [That] had nothing to do with it,” she stated.

-Prior to her appearance on Watch What Happens Live, Scheana discussed Mike’s ongoing struggles with alcohol and prescription drugs.
+Before her appearance on Watch What Happens Live, Scheana discussed Mike’s ongoing struggles with alcohol and prescription drugs.
 Although Mike’s addiction caused trouble in their marriage, it wasn’t the reason they decided to call it quits.

 “We did couples therapy and as you saw last season on Vanderpump Rules, he did have the addiction with pills and once he quit that, things got a lot better.
 Then as you saw this season, once he quit drinking things got even better,” she explained.
 “But there were still things that happened outside of the pills and alcohol that I personally was never able to get over.”